brki/rust-tdoku/README.md

 ## Overview

-rdoku provides three solver implementations ported from tdoku's C++ source, along with a puzzle generator and benchmark runner:
+The `rdoku` crate provides three solver implementations ported from tdoku's C++ source, along with a puzzle generator and benchmark runner:

 | Solver | Description |
 |--------|-------------|